 Jura can be reached in a number of ways by public transport.

 Travelinescotland.com offers a free public transport journey planner, it’s the easiest way to plan your journey.

 Jura Passenger Ferry

-The ferry runs every summer, this year the it sails from 28th March 2013 to 1st October 2013.
-The ferry runs every day except Tuesdays.
+The ferry runs every summer – this year it sails from March 2019 until the end of September 2019, running every day except Tuesdays.
 Leaving from Tayvallich, west of Lochgilphead, you will arrive in the heart of Craighouse within 50 minutes.
 It is perfect for a day trip from the mainland.
 Full details are available at www.jurapassengerferry.com

-You can travel to Tayvallich from Lochgiphead by bus – full details of connections are on the website.
+You can travel to Tayvallich from Lochgilphead by bus – full details of connections are on the website.

 Road and Car Ferry

 Calmac operate regular sailings from Kennacraig to Port Ellen and Port Askaig on Islay.

 The connecting ferry to Jura crosses regularly (nearly every hour) from Port Askaig to Feolin.

 It is essential to book with Calmac for a vehicle crossing, you can find timetables and book online at www.calmac.co.uk.
 Calmac currently advise foot passengers to make a reservation.